Monthly L.I.V.E. (Live Interactive Virtual Event) Lunchtime Seminar Series!

 Postponed Date & Call for Proposals Extended

-COVID-19 Update: Due to the ongoing situation with the Covid-19 pandemic, the Symposium date is likely to be postponed.
-We are deciding on a date and platform (whether to try and hold it online instead) and will let everyone know as soon as we have decided.
+COVID-19 Update: Due to the ongoing situation with the Covid-19 pandemic, the Symposium date has been postponed.
+We are currently exploring options to hold this in September 2021, and we will let everyone know as soon as we have decided.
 In the meantime, if you would still like to propose something to present, given the uncertain nature of the situation we find ourselves in, the deadline for proposal submissions has been extended indefinitely for now; so please feel free to submit proposals and we will be in touch as soon as we know more abut when the conference will be held.

 When: Postponed date TBC, 9.30am – 4.30pm